MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-kubernetes/includes/2-kubernetes-arc-overview.md

 - Auto-discovery of new pod deployments.
 - Load balancing across pods running the same workloads.

 Effectively, Kubernetes allows you to treat your datacenter as a unified compute resource.
-You don't worry about how and where you deploy your containers, only about deploying and scaling your apps as needed.
+You don't have to worry about how and where you deploy your containers, only about deploying and scaling your apps as needed.

 However, it's important to understand that Kubernetes is an highly customizable orchestration platform, which requires proper configuration, management, and maintenance: